imgag/aiDIVA/doc/aidiva/run_aidiva.md

 # Running aiDIVA

-aiDIVA expects a TAB separted table as input (see [here](https://github.com/imgag/aiDIVA/blob/master/doc/aidiva/run_aidiva.md#overview-of-necessary-and-optional-columns-in-the-input-table) for an overview of the necessary and optional columns) acompanied by a configuration file in the YAML format.
+aiDIVA expects a TAB separated table as input (see [here](https://github.com/imgag/aiDIVA/blob/master/doc/aidiva/run_aidiva.md#overview-of-necessary-and-optional-columns-in-the-input-table) for an overview of the necessary and optional columns) accompanied by a configuration file in the YAML format.
 Have a look in the `data` folder to get an example configuration file with placeholders.

 It is possible to run only parts of our software.
-In total we have three different modi in which our software can be run: *aiDIVA-RF*, *aiDIVA-meta*, *aiDIVA-meta-RF*.
+In total, we have three different modi in which our software can be run: *aiDIVA-RF*, *aiDIVA-meta*, *aiDIVA-meta-RF*.

-Please be adviced that for the *aiDIVA-meta* mode you need the two evidence-based files *eb_dom.GSvar* and *eb_rec.GSvar*.
+Please be advised that for the *aiDIVA-meta* mode you need the two evidence-based files *eb_dom.GSvar* and *eb_rec.GSvar*.
 These files can be created using the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool which is part of the [ngs-bits](https://github.com/imgag/ngs-bits) tool collection.
 The VariantRanking tool needs as input a GSvar file which can be created if you process your VCF file with the [megSAP](https://github.com/imgag/megSAP) pipeline.
-Please head over to these repositories to have detailled instructions on how to use the tools.
+Please head over to these repositories to have detailed instructions on how to use the tools.

-To test aiDIVA-meta without the need to install the whole [megSAP](https://github.com/imgag/megSAP) pipeline we included a conversion script to convert the annotated table into a basic GSvar file that includes all necessary information needed to run the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool (please be adviced that not all optional information used by [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) are included in htis converted file many of these informations are missing).
-This converison script is meant for initial tests, but is highly recommended to use the whole [megSAP](https://github.com/imgag/megSAP) pipeline to generate the GSvar files to use the full potential of the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool.
+To test aiDIVA-meta without the need to install the whole [megSAP](https://github.com/imgag/megSAP) pipeline we included a conversion script to convert the annotated table into a basic GSvar file that includes all necessary information needed to run the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool (please be advised that not all optional information used by [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) are included in this converted file many of this information are missing).
+This conversion script is meant for initial tests, but is highly recommended to use the whole [megSAP](https://github.com/imgag/megSAP) pipeline to generate the GSvar files to use the full potential of the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool.
 The [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool was written specifically with the [megSAP](https://github.com/imgag/megSAP) annotation in mind.

-Head over to the [documentation](https://github.com/imgag/aiDIVA/blob/master/doc/annotation/run_annotation.md#convert-annotated-table-to-gsvar) of the annotion part to see how to use the conversion script.
+Head over to the [documentation](https://github.com/imgag/aiDIVA/blob/master/doc/annotation/run_annotation.md#convert-annotated-table-to-gsvar) of the annotation part to see how to use the conversion script.

 Please be aware that the annotation from the [megSAP](https://github.com/imgag/megSAP) pipeline and the annotation script shipped in this repository are not identical.